arthurdjn/snake-reinforcement-learning/README.md

 - `--mode`: run either a playble or trainable game,
 - `--config`: read a custom config file,
 - `--snake`: run a snake from a saved file.
 The snake will play automatically in an unseen environment,
-- `--replay`: run a snake from a saved file, in the same environment from which it was originally saved,
+- `--replay`: run a snake from a saved file, in the same environment it was originally saved,
 - `--population`: train snakes from an existing population.